KeshavSanthanam/KNN_Clustering_Via_EM_On_Gaussians/README.md

 # KNN_Clustering_Via_EM_On_Gaussians
-This program is a clustering algorithm for determining the Gaussians that represent the classes of the input data (the number of Gaussians is taken as input).
+This program is a clustering algorithm for determining the Gaussians that represent the classes of the input data (the number of Gaussians and number of iterations are taken as input).
 ## Languages/Tools
 Python
 ## Contributors